Greenbelt, Maryland: History

 Greenbelt was settled on September 30, 1937, as a public cooperative community in the New Deal era.
 The concept was at the same time both eminently practical and idealistically utopian: the federal government would foster an "ideal" self-sufficient cooperative community that would also ease the pressing housing shortage near the nation's capital.
 Construction of the new town would also create jobs and thus help stimulate the national economic recovery following the Great Depression.

 Greenbelt, which provided affordable housing for federal government workers, was one of three Greenbelt Towns conceived in 1935, by President Franklin D. Roosevelt's Brain Trust member Rexford Tugwell, who was serving as the president's Undersecretary of Agriculture.
 The project was officially authorized in May 1935.
 First, on April 8, 1935, the United States Congress passed the Emergency Relief Appropriation Act of 1935.
 Then under the authority granted to him from this legislation, President Roosevelt issued an executive order, on May 1, 1935, establishing the United States Resettlement Administration (RA / RRA).
 Rexford Tugwell agreed to serve as the Administrator of the Resettlement Administration, in addition to his Undersecretary of Agriculture position, without receiving any additional salary.

 Working alongside Tugwell was Charles W. Yost.
 The two other Greenbelt Towns are Greendale, Wisconsin (near Milwaukee) and Greenhills, Ohio (near Cincinnati).
 A fourth town, Roosevelt, New Jersey (originally called Homestead), was planned but was not fully developed on the same large scale as Greenbelt.

 Eleanor Roosevelt, wife of President Franklin D. Roosevelt, helped Tugwell lay out the Maryland town on a site that had formerly consisted largely of tobacco fields.
 She was also heavily involved in the first cooperative community designed by the federal government in the New Deal Era, Arthurdale, West Virginia, which sought to improve the lives of impoverished laborers by enabling them to create a self-sufficient, and relatively prosperous, cooperative community.
 Cooperatives in Greenbelt include the Greenbelt News Review, Greenbelt Consumers Coop grocery store, the New Deal Cafe, and the cooperative forming the downtown core of original housing, Greenbelt Homes Incorporated (GHI).

 The architectural planning of Greenbelt was innovative, as was the social engineering involved in this federal government project.
 Applicants for residency were interviewed and screened based on income and occupation, and willingness to become involved in community activities.
 African-Americans were initially excluded, but were later included by the Greenbelt Committee for Fair Housing founded in 1963, and came to account for 41% of residents, according to the 2000 census.
 The same census data also indicates that African-Americans are isolated in certain parts within the town, and the percentage of African-Americans within the historic area is between 0% and 5% on most blocks.
 Much of the federal government planned and developed portion of the city is located within the Greenbelt Historic District.

 Greenbelt was the subject of the 1939 documentary film The City.

+In 2021, the city created a reparations task force to study the issue of whether or not to award reparations to African-Americans in Greenbelt.